yanli0303/dom-highlight-lib/README.md

     ```

 3. Optionally, provide below parameters:
+   - `selectors`: specify CSS selector string of the root nodes to match.
+Defaults to the `document.documentElement`.
+   - `ignoreInvisibleNodes`: whether ignores invisible nodes.
+Defaults to `true`.
+   - `minTextLength`: Ignore text nodes whose text length is less than specified value.
+Defaults to `3`.
+   - `trimInvisibleChars`: Whether ignores the leading and trailing invisible chars before counting the text length.
+Defaults to `true`.
    - `minBatchTextLength`: controls how often to invoke the `match` function according to the total number of characters in the strings.
 Defaults to `1000`.
    - `className`: the CSS class name for the highlights container.
 Defaults to empty string.
    - `throttleUpdates`: Throttle highlight updates, update at most once every specified milliseconds.
 Defaults to `500`ms.